McLeod Bethel-Thompson: Toronto Argonauts

 Bethel-Thompson began the 2019 season as the Argos' backup quarterback behind James Franklin.
 However, Bethel-Thompson was announced the starting quarterback after Franklin was placed on the six-game injured reserve list following the team's Week 3 loss.
-Bethel-Thompson remained the Argos starting quarterback until Week 16 as the team fell to a record of 2–10: At which time the team announced James Franklin as the starting quarterback.
+Bethel-Thompson remained the Argos starting quarterback until Week 16, and the team fell to a record of 2–10.
+The team then announced James Franklin as the starting quarterback.
 Nevertheless, Bethel-Thompson was promoted to starting quarterback again for the team's Week 18 match against the Redblacks after the team lost both matches with Franklin at the helm.
-All four wins by the 2019 Argos came with Bethel-Thompson starting at quarterback, and by the end of the season, Bethel-Thompson's career year had produced a CFL best 26 touchdown passes.
+All four wins by the 2019 Argos came with Bethel-Thompson starting at quarterback, and by the end of the season, Bethel-Thompson's career year had produced a CFL-best 26 touchdown passes.

-During his first three years in the CFL, Bethel-Thompson had also been working towards his master's degree in education from UC Berkeley.
+During his first three years in the CFL, Bethel-Thompson had also been working toward his master's degree in education from UC Berkeley.
 The day before he defended his thesis, Bethel-Thompson signed an extension with Toronto.

-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Bethel-Thompson chose to opt-out of his contract with the Argonauts on August 25, 2020.
+After the CFL cancelled the 2020 season due to the COVID-19 pandemic, Bethel-Thompson chose to opt-out of his contract with the Argonauts on August 25, 2020.

 Bethel-Thompson was selected by the Aviators of The Spring League during its player selection draft on October 12, 2020.
-In three games, he threw for nearly 700 yards and five touchdowns in three games played before a COVID outbreak caused the remaining games to be cancelled and the finals rescheduled.
+In three games, he threw for nearly 700 yards and five touchdowns before a COVID outbreak caused the remaining games to be cancelled and the final rescheduled.
 While the Aviators under Bethel-Thompson earned a championship appearance, he declined to attend the game to prepare for “opportunities in more sustainable leagues with more resources available to the players.”
-Brian Woods, CEO of The Spring League, stated that Bethel-Thompson did not play due to injury, which was vehemently denied by Bethel-Thompson, who felt the attack on his character by Woods was, "disconcerting".
+Brian Woods, CEO of The Spring League, stated that Bethel-Thompson did not play due to injury, which was vehemently denied by Bethel-Thompson, who felt the attack on his character by Woods was "disconcerting".